Now then, we’ve rounded up 20 of the best music venues in Leeds for free gigs.

-The HiFi Club is well known for its late night parties, but it’s also one of the best venues for free gigs in Leeds.
+The HiFi Club is well known for its late-night parties, but it’s also one of the best venues for free gigs in Leeds.
 End your week at The Sunday Joint, the legendary showcase which has brought the finest soul, Latin, funk, hip-hop and salsa artists to the city since 1994.
 DJs play between bands and the likes of Corinne Bailey Rae, Submotion Orchestra and Gentleman’s Dub Club have all taken to the stage over the years.

 The HiFi Club, 2 Central Road, Leeds, West Yorkshire, LS1 6DE.

 HEART puts on free gigs on a regular basis.
 Check into their Acoustic Night on the third Saturday of every month, or pop along to one of their monthly collaborations with Leeds College of Music.
-They do Classical Night and Jazz Springboard to showcase the next generation of top musical talent currently plying their trade in the city.
+They do a Classical Night and Jazz Springboard to showcase the next generation of top musical talent currently plying their trade in the city.

 HEART, Bennett Road, Headingley, Leeds, West Yorkshire, LS6 3HN.